Third of seven children, Beatrice Tanner was born on the 3 April 1879 to Samuel and Janette Tanner at Weston in Bath, Somerset.

 Background image: 'Somme' Push from Jessie Akehurst's scrapbook

-1. Abbeville where Tanner departs on her first barge trip.
-She returned here many times, her last barge trip ending here on 3 October 1916.
+Abbeville, where Tanner departs from on her first barge trip.
+She returned here many times, returning on the barge for the last time in October 1916.

-3. Spends the night in Corbie on 28 August 1916, a village which seemed to be full of troops both French and English before heading back to Abbeville.
+Tanner spends the night in Corbie on 28 August 1916, a village which seemed to be "full of troops both French and English".

 Tanner and her fellow nurse, Miss Ramsay, may have felt life on the barge, surrounded by so much suffering, was constricting.
 At one point they decide to get off and walk to the next lock rather than stay on board.
 Like she did in 1914, Tanner still finds the time to sightsee.
 She takes the train to Amiens where;